 My own health crisis was a catalyst for change.
 I had the opportunity to reflect on my own life and chose a career in which I could flourish and grow despite my physical limitations.
-After over 20 years in healthcare as a massage therapist, energy worker studying indigenous and holistic medicine, and as a medical and psychiatric nurse (RN, CWOCN), I received my master's degree in Clinical Mental Health Counseling, Certificate in Ecopsychology, and Certification in Dialectic Behavioral Therapy (CDBT).
-I am a Nationally Board Certified Counselor.
-Through counseling I weave together my diverse skills and many years of experience in patient care to provide safe, client-centered, and compassionate counseling services.
+After over 20 years in healthcare as a massage therapist, energy worker studying indigenous and holistic medicine, and as a medical and psychiatric nurse (RN, CWOCN), I received my master's degree in Clinical Mental Health Counseling.
+I am a Nationally Board Certified Counselor (NCC) and a Licensed Professional Counselor (LPC).

 This Rogerian foundation places unconditional positive regard for all clients in the highest priority.
 It is an egalitarian relationship where you are empowered to set goals, decide what resonates for you, and are seen as the expert of your own life.